 Once a child has completed some questions in any particular skill, the little color symbol next to that link will change, indicating the progress.
 The questions also adapt to the child's ability, increasing in difficulty as they improve.
 The system is measuring how much time the child spends on any particular skill and that shows up in the reports; however it is not setting time limits on any questions.

 Very detailed reports are also available.
 They show you the number of questions attempted and missed, and how well any particular skill has been mastered (provisional/needs improvement/satisfactory/good/excellent/mastered).
 The program even tracks the time spent on any skill.
 Kids also earn awards once they complete a skill!

 Go take a look!
 You can practice and answer 20 questions for free.
 But even if that was all used up, you can hover over the links to see a sample question in each skill, which basically lets you preview the whole site.

 I didn't really find anything negative to write about.
 The site delivers what it says it does, the questions were good, my kids liked it – everything was just fine.
-Just remember IXL is not a curriculum; it does not have lessons or tutorials but just practice questions.
 The only negative I experienced was that logging in seemed to be slow sometimes.

 Overall, I think IXL is an excellent practice website.
 It has a good variety of problem types, good reporting, and is easy to use.
 It can supplement any math curriculum you currently use, be used for review/reinforcement – or for some summer "fun" math time.
 It also has an extensive section on language arts skills (grammar, punctuation).